MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 ### HoloLens 2

-* Auto-focus photo/video (PV) camera with auto white balance, auto exposure, and full image-processing pipeline.
+* Autofocus photo/video (PV) camera with auto white balance, auto exposure, and full image-processing pipeline.
 * White Privacy LED facing the world that illuminates whenever the camera is active.
 * HoloLens 2 supports different camera profiles.
 Learn how to [discover and select camera capabilities](/windows/uwp/audio-video-camera/camera-profiles).
 * The camera supports the following profiles and resolutions (all video modes are 16:9 aspect ratio):